wallabag/wallabag/content/user/configuration/settings.md

 weight: 1
 ---

-## Theme

-wallabag is customizable.
-You can choose your preferred theme here.
-The default theme is `Material`, it's the theme used in the documentation screenshots.

 ## Items per page

 You can change the number of articles displayed on each page.
+The default is 12 articles per page.

 ## Reading speed